Replaces Prod. #: ALX-340-004

 Abstract;

-The immediate activator of the NADPH oxidase is arachidonate not phosphorylation: Henderson, et al.; Eur.
+The immediate activator of the NADPH oxidase is arachidonate not phosphorylation: L.M.
+Henderson, et al.; Eur.
 J. Biochem.

 211, 157 (1993),